stone-payments/sling-web-framework/packages/sling-framework/README.md

 #### `type: Number`

-In the example, we are telling the component that the `rate` property is a `Number`.
+In our example, we tell the component that the `rate` property is a `Number`.
 The type can be any javascript primitive like `Boolean` or `String`.

 #### `reflectToAttribute: true`

-We are telling the component that the `rate` property can be passed throught both html and javascript.
+We tell the component that the `rate` property can be passed throught both html and javascript.

 ```html
 <!-- Passing rate throught html -->